 Below these statements we find that if you’d like to get baptized at WHC, they do in fact have a Baptism Class that you must take in order to be baptized.

-8. Please describe what a typical service and/or meeting looks like in your church.
+9. Please describe what a typical service and/or meeting looks like in your church.

 As we’ve already pointed out in the Website Review, WHC is very focused on making attendees of the church comfortable, caffeinated, and entertained.
-On the New Here?
-Page of the website, we read this about what their services are like:
+They teach topical sermons, not verse by verse studies through the Bible.

 WHAT TO EXPECT